 Our rates are all inclusive, covering all food onboard, hire of sailing waterproofs and visitor mooring costs.

-Taster sails run from Chichester and Brighton marinas and Ocean Quay, Southampton, please see below for details.
+Taster sails run from Itchenor in Chichester harbour and Brighton marina, please see below for details.

 We schedule half day taster sails throughout the year.
 These are a great way to find out if you like sailing before booking on a course or longer sailing trip, or as a birthday treat or family day out.
-Group discounts available.June 10 @ 11:00 am - 3:00 pm at Chichester Harbour
+Group discounts available.September 28 @ 11:00 am - 3:00 pm at Chichester Harbour

 We schedule half day taster sails throughout the year.
 These are a great way to find out if you like sailing before booking on a course or longer sailing trip, or as a birthday treat or family day out.
-Group discounts available.June 11 @ 11:00 am - 3:00 pm at Chichester Harbour
+Group discounts available.September 29 @ 11:00 am - 3:00 pm at Chichester Harbour

 We schedule half day taster sails throughout the year.
 These are a great way to find out if you like sailing before booking on a course or longer sailing trip, or as a birthday treat or family day out.
-Group discounts available.July 8 @ 11:00 am - 3:00 pm at Chichester Harbour
+Group discounts available.October 26 @ 11:00 am - 3:00 pm at Chichester Harbour

 How many other people will there be onboard?